The Class Actions Law Review: Belgium

 The court further held that, by contrast, the consumers' interests are best protected by the opt-out system in cases where compensation of the damage is not so obvious and where consumers are not necessarily aware of the damage they have suffered, or when their rights are less clear.

-These findings were confirmed in the decision on admissibility in the action initiated against Proximus.
+These findings were confirmed in the decision on admissibility of the First Instance Court in the action initiated against Proximus.
 In that decision, the court specified that the fact that consumers are informed about their rights through the press or their group representative (Test Achats) does not imply that the interests of individual victims should be less protected and is not decisive in the assessment of whether consumers can be aware of their rights.
 This view was confirmed in the decision on admissibility in the Dieselgate case.
 In this case, the court decided that the application of the opt-out system was justified for the reason that the alleged material wrongdoing did not have any visible damage consequences for the consumer, so that the court was dealing with 'unconscious' consumers, in which case a higher level of protection is required.

 As regards the type of damage suffered, the Court of Appeal, deciding on appeal on the admissibility of the action against Proximus, has chosen for the opt-in system for the reason that the alleged damage required an individual assessment of the personal situation of each consumer (the existence of damage and causal link to the alleged infringement had to be proven (and decided upon) for each consumer individually).
+Similarly, in the Ryanair case, the First Instance Court based its choice of the opt-in system primarily on the fact that the intervention of individual passengers is required to establish some of the potential violations (referred to as 'the partial individualization of damages') and to obtain the details of the passenger bank account on which any indemnity would need to be paid.

 The number of potential victims and the size of the group are not irrelevant, but in themselves are not decisive to determine the applicable system.
 In the action against Thomas Cook, the low number of potential victims was one of the reasons that the opt-in system was chosen.
 In the action against Proximus, the high number of potential victims resulted in the choice for the opt-out system in the decision on admissibility in first instance (on appeal, however, the opt-in system was chosen).
 Also in the Dieselgate case, the high number of potential victims was the second decisive element for the court to apply the opt-out system.
+However, in the Ryanair case, despite the First Instance Court's finding of a potentially high number of potential victims (which is claimed to be more than 30,000 passengers), the Court ruled that the opt-in system should be applied.

 Standing in actions for collective redress is governed by Article XVII.36 and Articles XVII.38 to 40 of the Code of Economic Law.